stevegeek/ai_refactor/README.md

 Done processing all files!
 ```

-### `generic` (user supplied prompt)

-Applies the refactor specified by prompting the AI with the user supplied prompt.
-You must supply a prompt file with the `-p` option.

-The output is written to `stdout`, or to a file with the `--output` option.

 ### `minitest/write_test_for_class`

 Writes a minitest test for a given class.
 The output will, by default, be put into a directory named `test` in the current directory,